23 Wall Street, Concord, NH 03301 Phone 603-228-1196 Click here to email us.

 May 7 @ 12:10pm: Singing to Connect Soul & SpiritPresenter: Peggo Horstmann Hodes, M.Mus., M.Ed., CCMS Songweavers DirectorMay 14 @ 12:10pm: Express Yourself!
 Musical Tools for Emotional CommunicationPresenter: Julieann Hartley, MT-BC, NMT, CCMS Director of Music TherapyMay 21 @ 12:10pm: Calming the Body to Clear the MindPresenter: Heather Oberheim, R-DMT, CCMS Dance Movement TherapistMay 28 @ 12:10pm: The Brain’s Pathways: Musical Tools for Mental HealthPresenter: Julieann Hartley, MT-BC, NMT, CCMS Director of Music TherapyAlso on Tuesday, May 7, at 7:00pm, the New Hampshire Gay Men’s Chorus will perform at the Music School.
 The New Hampshire Gay Men’s Chorus aims to present quality entertainment, provide an opportunity for wholesome social interaction for its members, and present a positive image of the gay community in New Hampshire.
 Following the Chorus, there will be a panel discussion with four LGBTQIA+ ambassadors from different stages of life, telling their mental health journey stories.
 The Chorus will end the program.
 This event is free and open to the public, but registration is required through the Riverbend website at www.riverbendcmhc.org.For more information, please call 603-228-1196 or visit www.ccmusicschool.org.

 The Recital Hall at Concord Community Music School is on the Wall Street side of the building.
-It can be accessed via the doors on Wall Street (only open during Recital Hall events) or through the main entrance of the Music School on the Fayette Street side of the building.
+It can be accessed via the doors at 23 Wall Street in Concord (only open during Recital Hall events), or through the main entrance of the Music School at 24 Fayette Street, on the other side of the building.
 Please call for information: 603-228-1196.